kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/dive/doc.md

 [legend]

 - node shape:
-  - ellispe: the node represents a constant
+  - ellipse: the node represents a constant
   - rectangle with simple border: the node represents a scalar memory location
   - rectangle with double border: the node represents an aggregate type (array, structure)
   - rhomboid: the node represents a set of memory locations
   - octagon: the node represents an alarm
 - node color:
-  - blue: the memory location is constant and have a single possible value
+  - blue: the memory location is constant and has a single possible value
-  - green: the memory location can have several values and the node is partially filled with dark green depending on the number of cardinality of the infered set of possible values
+  - green: the memory location can have several values and the node is partially filled with dark green depending on the cardinality of the inferred set of possible values
   - red: the memory location can take nearly all values of its type
 - node outline:
   - no outline: the memory location is never tainted